isomerpages/moe-jpjc/_about-jpjc/Student Support Schemes/MOE Group Personal Accident (GPA) Insurance Plan for Students.md

 	<li>100% Subsidy of school and miscellaneous fees</li>
 	<li>$1,600 annual bursary (inclusive of public transport subsidy)</li></ul>

-<p>For more information and application form, please refer to the <a href="https://www.moe.gov.sg/financial-matters/financial-assistance">Ministry of Education</a> website.</p>
+<p>Information on claims, FAQs and other details pertaining to the MOE GPA Insurance Plan for students can be found on Income’s <a href="https://www.income.com.sg/group-insurance-for-schools-and-centres-and-moe/group-personal-accident-for-students">website</a>.</p>

 <h5><strong><li>School-Based Financial Assistance Scheme (SBFAS)</li></strong></h5>